Sega Mega Drive

 |

-Furthermore, Sega branded its new console heavily on its 16-bit architecture, as it was, at the time, a significant and well known evolution from the aging 8-bit computer (and console) market.
+Sega branded its new console heavily on its 16-bit architecture, as it was, at the time, a significant and well known evolution from the aging 8-bit computer (and console) market.
 This didn't seem to hit the mark in year one, with Sega selling just 400,000 units in Japan.

 Sega were keen to retain backward compatibility with the Master System - a shrewd move in order to provide a smooth upgrade path for existing Sega Master System users who could continue playing their old games on the new console, while benefiting from the new technology.
 This was achieved by including a Zilog Z80 CPU in the Mega Drive alongside the main Motorola 68000 CPU.
+Because the older Master System carts were a different size, owners of the Mega Drive needed to buy an adapter called the Power Base Converter which sat between the Mega Drive cartridge slot and the Master System cartridge in order to use Master System cartridges.

-By staggering the release of the console, initially to the strong Japanese market and later to the US and European markets meant that many games were already available for sale for the western consumer.
-But initially sales were below par as Sega struggled to battle against Nintendo who had a well established brand name and market share.
-Due to a price drop and aggressive marketing campaigns, by mid-to-late 1990 finally buyers who had been waiting for Nintendo's SNES were drawn to the buy the Sega.
+In the market the Mega Drive was in direct competition with the NEC Turbo-Grafx-16, released a year earlier in Japan as the "PC Engine", the Nintendo NES, to which it had superior graphics and sound capabilities, and eventually with [two years later] the Nintendo SNES (Super Nintendo Entertainment System).
+By staggering the release of the Mega Drive, initially to the strong Japanese market and following later with the US and European markets meant that many games were already available for sale for the western consumer at launch.
+Despite this, however, sales were below par as Sega struggled to battle against Nintendo who had a well established brand name and market share.
+Due to a price drop and aggressive marketing campaigns, by mid-to-late 1990 buyers who had been patiently waiting for Nintendo's SNES were finally drawn to the buy the Sega instead.

 The Mega Drive is still reknowned for being Sega's most successful home games console.
 Famous for introducing the world to games characters including Sonic the Hedgehog (in 1991), a number of games have been re-released in various forms for newer consoles.
 In 2009, IGN named the Mega Drive as the 5th greatest video game console out of 25 competitors.